amitsaha/echorand.me/content/posts/golang-dissecting-listen-and-serve.md

 ---
-title:  Dissecting golang's HandlerFunc, Handle and DefaultServeMux
+title:  HandlerFunc, Handle and DefaultServeMux in Golang
 date: 2017-04-26
 categories:
 -  golang